-Note 2: Accounting Standards Issued not Adopted
+Note 3: Accounting Standards Issued not Adopted

 The Code requires the disclosure of information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
-The following new or amended standards are adopted within the 2022/23 Code:

-• IFRS 16: Leases

-The Code requires implementation from 1 April 2022 and there is therefore no impact on the 2021/22 accounts.
-The impact in future years from the implementation of this standard is that the leased asset, along with the lease liability, will appear on the Board's balance sheet.
+The following new or amended standards are adopted within the 2022/23 Code: IFRS 16: Leases.
+Implementation has been deferred to 1 April 2024 and there is therefore no impact on the 2021/22 accounts.
+The impact in future years from the implementation of this standard is that the value of any leased asset, along with the corresponding lease liability, will appear on the balance sheet.

-Note 3: Unusable Reserves
+Note 4: Unusable Reserves